-- Report any concerns about the conduct of any member of staff, volunteer or other adult to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governors as soon as possible. (nrogers@mead.surrey.sch.uk or whistleblowing@mead.surrey.sch.uk).
-If the Chair of Governors is not available, then the LADO should be contacted directly see Appendix 4 for contact details. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO immediately (as part of their mandatory duty) on 0300 123 1650, option 3 LADO, email: LADO@surreycc.gov.uk and before taking any action or investigation.
+- Report any concerns about the conduct of any member of staff, volunteer or other adult to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governors as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly - see Appendix 4 for contact details. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO immediately (as part of their mandatory duty) on 0300 123 1650, option 3 LADO, email: LADO@surreycc.gov.uk and before taking any action or investigation.
 See Appendix 4 for LADO contact details for other local authorities. - Following consultation with the LADO, inform the parents of the allegation unless there is a good reason not to.